Top 5 TV Technologies You Should Look Out For This Year

-The reason why this technology is referred to as 4k is because the screen is designed with 4000 pixels display.
+The reason why this technology is referred to as 4k is that the screen is designed with a 4000 pixels display.
 Manufacturers first called it 1080HD when referring to image height.
 However, it was later dubbed 4K to make a reference to the image width too.

 You must be wondering why all those pixels matter.
 Well, they do because more pixels mean more information.
 This converts to sharper images, thus more fun.

 No one imagined that television sets would be connected to the web for users to enjoy lots of services, such as media streaming, social networking, catch-up TV and so forth.
 Smart TVs now come with sharper images to boost the fun experience of those watching them.

 They may come in any size and may use any TV screen technology (including 4K/UHD and 3D) to deliver images.
 There’s nothing you can’t do with a Smart TV.
 Prices also vary depending on the features and screen technology used.

 For a long time, the market has been served by flat-screen televisions.
 The average consumer never imagined that manufacturers like Samsung and LG would come up with curved screens for a TV.

 So far, this is the best TV when it comes to entertainment gadgets that offer stunning visuals.
 This TV replaced the flat 4Ks of the previous years, and images are now clearer than ever.
 We’re talking about accuracy in pictures and colour delivered on a curved panel.
 Again, the screen has a panoramic effect that dramatically provides a good field of view.
 With this technology, pictures feel bigger and more life-like.

 This is a new display technology only referred to as OLED, or Organic Light Emitting Diode — if you prefer.
 These screens are brighter, more efficient, and thinner – while equipped with a far better refresh rate than LCD technology.